skirkpatrick/svc/README.md

 Currently, only Linux is supported, though I'm pretty sure it will work fine on Mac OS X, too.

+If you don't have Go installed, you need it.
+I recommend using my [install script](https://github.com/skirkpatrick/GetGo), or you can do it manually.

 Assuming you have [Go](http://golang.org/doc/install) installed and have a workspace setup through [GOPATH](http://golang.org/doc/code.html):

 `$ go get github.com/skirkpatrick/svc`